mariafelicitash/mariafelicitash/README.md

 # Maria Felicitas Habarna

-I am a curious professional transitioning into Data Science, with a background in Communication and a couple other things.
+I am a curious professional diving into Data Science, with a background in Communication and a couple other things.
 My interest in data comes from a desire to understand patterns, generate insights, and contribute to meaningful, data-driven decisions.

 ---